rafalkopiec/mtsp/README.md

 `#METASPACE_PREVIEW_PATH` - relative path to image preview

 `#METASPACE_3D_PATH` - relative path to 3D file (usdz)

+#### Optional

+`#METASPACE_NAVIGATION` - a string containing an entity name in quotes, an arrow, and a relative path to another `.mtsp` file.
+There can be an infinite or zero amount of these lines.
+The goal here is that the user would tap on an entity in a metaspace browser, and the browser would take them to the resolved URL provided by a metaspace decoder.

 ### Considerations
 - The .mtsp file format is formatted in a similar way to .m3u8 playlist files.